dougd0ug/gig-benchmark-project/README.md

 The platform uses a distributed microservices architecture with automated web scraping, message queue processing, and a modern web interface to provide real-time odds comparison and arbitrage opportunity detection.

+You can see our landing page for visual presentation : https://dougd0ug.github.io/gig-benchmark-project/

 ---

 ## 📋 Table of Contents